-You can make the filling ahead of time; assemble the little bundles just before you're ready to eat.
-And you can use leftover cooked chopped chicken instead of cooking the chicken in the bacon drippings.
-Just cook the onion in the drippings, and combine all of the filling ingredients; and then proceed as directed.
+You can make the filling ahead of time, then assemble the little bundles just before you're ready to eat.
+If you have any on hand, use leftover cooked chopped chicken instead of cooking the chicken in the bacon drippings.
+Just cook the onion in the drippings, and combine all of the filling ingredients, and then proceed as directed.

 Serve this easy recipe with some peas drizzled with butter, a green salad tossed with sliced mushrooms and cherry tomatoes, and some iced tea.
 For dessert, an apple pie would be the perfect finishing touch.